realnedsanders/Coordination-Trilemma/main-article.md

 This represents a straightforward reading of technical trajectories and social dynamics against the formal requirements.
 The window for examination exists now: while information is verifiable, while truth can be distinguished from fabrication, while coordination without hierarchy is still possible.
 Once certain thresholds are crossed, the default path may become locked in.

-\clearpage
+---

-\section{Practical Implementation Challenges}
+## 7. Practical Implementation Challenges

 Having established that voluntary coordination is theoretically necessary, we must address the hardest practical questions.
 Can it actually work at civilization scale?
 Several challenges present serious difficulties.

-\subsection{The Defector Problem}
+### 7.1 The Defector Problem

 How does voluntary coordination handle individuals who exploit cooperation without reciprocating?
-More seriously, how does it handle psychopaths (roughly 1-4\% of population) who lack emotional responses to others' suffering?
+More seriously, how does it handle psychopaths (roughly 1-4% of population) who lack emotional responses to others' suffering?

 The framework proposed involves immediate defensive action by whoever witnesses harm (people don't wait for authority).
 Minimal force gets applied (only what stops the immediate harm).
-No permanent enforcement roles exist (no ``police'' or ``justice system'').
+No permanent enforcement roles exist (no "police" or "justice system").
 Both defender and defector engage in moral self-examination.
 Community supports reconciliation rather than punishment.
 Pattern recognition occurs through repeated observation.
 Natural consequences follow (people choose not to interact with persistent defectors) instead of formal sanctions.

 For psychopaths specifically, the pattern becomes visible through repetition.
 The community recognizes the pattern without requiring formal judgment.
 People voluntarily avoid interaction.
 Natural consequences follow without centralized punishment.

 Historical evidence shows this works at scales of hundreds to thousands.
 Quaker, Mennonite, and Amish communities demonstrate this.
 Early Christian communities provide examples.
 Some intentional communities show it's possible.
 The challenge is whether it scales to millions and billions where personal knowledge becomes impossible and mobility enables escape from local reputation.

-\textbf{Honest assessment:} This is the weakest part of the framework logically.
+**Honest assessment:** This is the weakest part of the framework logically.
 It's theoretically possible but practically difficult.
 Historical precedent exists only at small scale.

-\subsection{Decision Theory Under Uncertainty}
+### 7.2 Decision Theory Under Uncertainty

 Decision theory favors attempting voluntary coordination even given uncertainty about handling defectors.

-Let $p =$ probability voluntary coordination succeeds at scale (unknown, possibly low)
+Let p = probability voluntary coordination succeeds at scale (unknown, possibly low)

 Expected outcomes break down as follows.
 Attempt voluntary coordination and it succeeds: survival with dignity (utility = 100).
 Attempt voluntary coordination and it fails: extinction or subjugation (utility = 0).
 Don't attempt, continue default path: extinction or subjugation (utility = 0).

-Expected value of attempting $= 100p$.
-Expected value of not attempting $= 0$.
+Expected value of attempting = 100p.
+Expected value of not attempting = 0.

-Attempting is superior for any $p > 0$, no matter how small.
-Even if there's only a 5\% chance voluntary coordination can handle defectors at scale, attempting gives expected value of 5 versus 0 for the alternative.
+Attempting is superior for any p > 0, no matter how small.
+Even if there's only a 5% chance voluntary coordination can handle defectors at scale, attempting gives expected value of 5 versus 0 for the alternative.
 The asymmetry is total.

-\subsection{Defense Against External Military Threats}
+### 7.3 Defense Against External Military Threats

 How does voluntary coordination defend against organized militaries without creating permanent military hierarchy?